 For penetrating cables, these can also be known as MCTs or Multi Cable Transits.
 So, this is regarded as an essential passive fire protection equipment.

-Firestops are designed in such a manner so that they can effectively restore the continuous fire resistance of floor or wall assemblies.
+Firestops are designed in such a manner that they can effectively restore the continuous fire resistance of floor or wall assemblies.
 It obstructs the spread of fire by filling the opening in them with the help of fire-resistant materials.

 In this regard, the fire-resistant doors and curtains help to prevent the fire spread, limit the initial development of a fire, and protect escape routes.

 On the other hand, fireproof sealants are designed to seal cracks and joints in brick chimneys and concrete fireplaces.
-Finally, the fire stopping insulation is designed in such a manner that it prevents the spread of fire.
+Finally, the fire-stopping insulation is designed in such a manner that it prevents the spread of fire.

 So, in the below-mentioned section, you will get to know about the step-by-step guide that will help you get firestopping right.